Empress Xiang: Reign of Emperor Huizong: regency

 During her co-reign, Empress Xiang was active foremost within palace affairs.
 She gave audiences and conferred with the government, expressed concerns that she was not suitable because she had difficulty in reading.
 She wrote a statement, in which she promised to step down from her position as soon as the funeral rituals of her late spouse was completed.
 She reported suspicions to Zeng Bu that she suspected the biological mother of Emperor Zhezong, Consort Zhu, of at least two plots for placing her other son, Prince Si, on the throne.
 Xiang also used her power as co-regent to push her view, that Emperor Zhezong had done wrong by demoting Empress Meng in favor of Empress Liu.
-She declared, that the demotion had been forged, and that Meng should be given back the states of Empress, while Liu should bee stripped from hers.
+She declared, that the demotion had been forged, and that Meng should be given back the states of Empress, while Liu should be stripped from hers.
 This led to a conflict with the council, who argued that an emperor could not change the status of his late brother's widow.
 The affairs ended with a compromise: on 23 June 1100, Xiang succeeded with having the status of empress returned to Meng, but was prevented from stripping Liu of her title, resulting in Emperor Zhezong having two Empresses Dowager.
 The affair, however, also resulted in concern in the Council of State that the influence of Xiang was in danger of becoming to great, and that a rivaling power fraction could form around her.
 When the son of Emperor Huizong of Song had been born, the Council of State therefore pointed out to the emperor, that as he was now the father of a son, he was no longer in need of a co-regent.
 Xiang has been portrayed as a conservative: however, she successfully prevented the attempts to remove reformist Cai Jing from government.

 Empress Dowager Xiang stepped down from co-regency on 1 June 1100.